Friday, December 22, 2017

 The principle of 2 Timothy 4:5, “You should keep a clear mind in every situation,” certainly rules out recreational drug use, but can’t really be applied to medical usage, or else Christians would have to avoid all pain remediation.
 But what about addiction?
 Romans 6:16 does say, after all, “You become the slave of whatever you choose to obey.”
 John said that was not a problem; for him, at least, his marijuana tincture was not addictive.
 “Vicodin, that was really addictive.”

 Still, John acknowledges, it is a controversial matter.
 There is a significant stigma attached to marijuana use, and he doesn’t want to be seen as a “stoner.”
 When he recently requested approval for additional privileges in his congregation, a lengthy discussion ensued.
 Even though he had the approval of the state of Oregon, he was technically breaking federal law, making the principle at Romans 13:1 about obeying the governmental authorities a matter for his conscience to deal with.
-He also, at the request of the congregation, stopped supplying marijuana to other legal users who lack their own growing space – a practice allowed under the Oregon program – because he didn’t want to feel responsible if they misused it.
+He also stopped supplying marijuana to other legal users who lack their own growing space – a practice allowed under the Oregon program – because he didn’t want to feel responsible if they misused it.

 A few months before our interview he took a road trip across the U.S. and had to leave the tincture at home.
 His user I.D. card is only valid in Oregon.
 So he had to pull out the Vicodin.
 “Which is ironic,” he said.
 Why?
 Because, he said, he knows how soon he’s safe to drive after taking the tincture, but he feels less sure of his abilities after taking Vicodin.